Once the warmer weather starts, the poultry mite can become a real problem for your flock.

 Look out for these chemicals named on products available commercially.
 If you're at all worried about side effects, ask your veterinarian's advice.

-I avoid using this because it's very toxic, and one of the worst killers of bees.
+I avoid using this because it's very toxic, and one of the worst killers of honey bees.
 There's no doubt, though, that it does get rid of mites.

 If you use it, keep it well away from flowering plants where bees congregate.